jacopo-chevallard/MultiNest/README.md

 The original MultiNest website is hosted on CCPForge: https://ccpforge.cse.rl.ac.uk/gf/project/multinest/

-The initial commit exports MultiNestv3.10 available [here](https://ccpforge.cse.rl.ac.uk/gf/project/multinest/frs/).
+The initial commit in this repository imports MultiNestv3.10, which is available [here](https://ccpforge.cse.rl.ac.uk/gf/project/multinest/frs/).

 Below we report the original README, copied from the CCPForge-hosted website, and a new README section relaetd to this new GitHub-hosted repository.

+## New README

 ## Original README